notwaldorf/notwaldorf.github.com/_posts/2015-10-22-a-story-about-input.markdown

 ## And now, a `<textarea>` rant
 I always thought `input` and `textarea` came at later dates, and that explained why they're kind of insanely different.
-Turns out they were both children of the HTML2 spec, which decided that `<input>` is a self closing tag and uses a `value` attribute, while `<textarea>` needs a closing tag and uses its contents, even though they both just hold text that someone else has entered:
+This is kind of true, since `input` was around in Mosaic since at least 1993, and it was a fixed-up implementation of `ISINDEX`.
+However, on the record, they were both children of the HTML2 spec, which decided that `<input>` is a self closing tag and uses a `value` attribute, while `<textarea>` needs a closing tag and uses its contents, even though they both just hold text that someone else has entered: